AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

 >[!NOTE]
 >
 > Before you submit a support ticket, check Adobe system performance, availability, and known issues on the [Adobe status](https://status.adobe.com) site.

->[!NOTE]
->
->If you use the redesigned Experience League support portal to open a support case, see [Create and manage support cases](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/exl-new-ui-support-cases).
-The steps below describe the current (legacy) portal interface.

 Experience League is a self-service support portal designed to provide personalized assistance and an easy-to-use experience for entitled customers.